sandpaperltd/sandpaperltd.github.io/_posts/2025-01-05-prototyping-feels-so-good-addendum.md

 ---
-title: "2025-01-05 addendum to post from yesterday"
+title: "2025-01-05 addendum to the post from yesterday"
 date: 2025-01-05
 layout: post
 ---